Table of Contents

 Declaratory and original precedents:

 Original precedents are those which lay down a replacement rule of law.
-These are the outcome of the intentional exercise by the Courts of their privilege of developing the law while sitting to administer it.
+These are the outcomes of the intentional exercise by the Courts of their privilege of developing the law while sitting to administer it.
 Such precedents make the law.

 Authoritative and persuasive precedents:

 Persuasive precedents are those that the courts may or may not follow.
-Thus, judgements of Indian High Courts (after the partition of the sub-continent) and the Supreme Court of India or of other Foreign Courts are merely persuasive precedents for the courts in Pakistan.
+Thus, judgments of Indian High Courts (after the partition of the sub-continent) and the Supreme Court of India or of other Foreign Courts are merely persuasive precedents for the courts in Pakistan.

 Precedents of absolute authority and of conditional authority: